 Český Krumlov - Historical downtown

-Český Krumlov is a small city in the south Bohemian region of the Czech Republic, best known for its fine architecture, art of the historical old town and the Krumlov Castle.
+Český Krumlov is a small city in the south Bohemian region of Czechia, best known for its fine architecture, art of the historical old town and the Krumlov Castle.
 The castle complex with its unique baroque theatre, the meander in the River Vltava, the city arms with its five-leaved rose, medieval streets and stone townhouses.
 This is Český Krumlov – a cosmopolitan city with a unique atmosphere.

 Telč - Historical downtown